Sophie J. Lamb is a partner in the London office of Latham & Watkins and global Co-chair of the firm's International Arbitration Practice.

-Ms. Lamb has acted as an adviser and/or advocate in more than 100 international commercial arbitrations across a range of industry sectors including automotive, banking and financial services, energy and natural resources, insurance, pharmaceuticals, private equity and telecommunications.
+She has acted as an adviser and/or advocate in more than 100 international arbitrations across a range of industry sectors including automotive, banking and financial services, energy and natural resources, insurance, pharmaceuticals, private equity and telecommunications.
 She is also widely recognized for her experience in international investment and inter-state disputes.
-She sits as arbitrator in all such cases.

 Ms. Lamb also acts in complex commercial, corporate and international litigation and appellate cases in the English and overseas courts.
 A former barrister, she has full rights of audience in the superior English courts and has appeared as advocate at every level, including the UK Supreme Court.
 Significant work includes partnership and joint venture disputes, banking law, company law, class action defense work, environmental litigation, public law and human rights law.
 Ms. Lamb also appears as advocate in arbitration related court proceedings.